peroni70/peroni70.github.io/_pages/cv.md

 * __Software Engineer, Machine Learning -  Capital One, Cambridge, MA (August 2020 - Present)__
   * Developing a suite of semantic recommendation systems with underlying NLP models to simplify and improve the experience of both finding and creating relevant and effective regulatory documents for our risk associates.
   * Owned end-to-end development of a new intelligent search feature.
 Designed implementation plan, conducted experiments, documented and presented results, integrated final model selection into backend, and updated the ETL pipeline and UI.
-  * Pitched and created an intelligent writing assistant tool based on a custom BERT classification model and spaCy language model for a company Hackathon.
+  * Pitched and created an intelligent writing assistant tool for our domain based on a custom BERT classification model and spaCy language model for a company Hackathon.
 Project won 2nd place and development is being continued.
   * Creating a Q&A information retrieval system for policy documents based on a sentence-BERT model to improve the experience of answering policy-related questions.
   * Organized and led presentations with diverse internal audiences, covering topics such as word embedding models and deploying NLP services to production.
   * Tech: Python, Django, Vue.js, Apache Airflow, AWS, SQL, PyTorch, Gensim, Hugging Face, spaCy, Word2Vec, sentence-BERT